Term Life Insurance

 Term insurance is a great option if you are looking for a life insurance policy that is more affordable or if you only need temporary protection.
 Perhaps you only need life insurance to ensure a 25 year mortgage gets paid off or are only looking for protection until your children finished school.
 In these cases, there is no need to commit yourself to a more expensive whole life policy.

-Another situation where Term Life Insurance is worth considering is if you’re young and relatively healthy.
+Another situation where getting Term Life Insurance in Hong Kong is worth considering is if you’re young and relatively healthy.
 If you’re young and maybe don’t earn a ton of money but want some life insurance protection, a term policy is a more affordable option.
 You can get protection at a cheaper rate and since you’re young, you are unlikely to develop a medical condition that causes you to be ineligible for future coverage when your term policy expires.

 Most often, this type of insurance is used for debt payments (ie. to repay a mortgage if the primary earner becomes deceased), income replacement for surviving family members, or funding your children’s college tuition.
 Term insurance is a great choice if you need a large benefit at an affordable price.